Alonso-del-Arte/currency-demo/CurrenciesList.md

 ### From AYR Tech currency conversion API

-Did not recognize CNH, said to be Offshore Chinese Renminbi Did not recognize FOK, said to be Faroese Kr\u00f3na Did not recognize GGP, said to be Guernsey Pound
+Did not recognize CNH, said to be Offshore Chinese Renminbi Did not recognize FOK, said to be Faroese Kr&oacute;na Did not recognize GGP, said to be Guernsey Pound
 Did not recognize IMP, said to be Manx Pound
 Did not recognize JEP, said to be Jersey Pound